DarwinNE/FidoCadJ/README.md

 and the results are stored in `fidocadj_cpd.txt`.
 Effort will be done to reduce the size of those files in the future.

-FindBugs runs interactively and analyzes the jar file resulting after the compilation and packaging.
+FindBugs runs interactively and analyzes the JAR file resulting after the compilation and packaging.
 The great care applied to the code quality has made sort that FidoCadJ has had some good results in a [quality assessment analysis](